Chapter 4757-11 Denial, Suspension, Revocation of License; Disciplinary Action

 (21) Failure to adhere to any conditions set forth in a board approved adjudication order or consent agreement.

-(D) One year or more after the suspension or revocation of a license or certificate or registration under this rule, the former licensee may apply and application for reinstatement may be made to the board.
+(D) One year or more after the suspension or revocation of a license or certificate of registration under this rule, the former licensee or registrant may apply and application for reinstatement may be made to the board.
 The board may accept or deny an application for reinstatement.
 If a license has been suspended or revoked, the board may require an examination for reinstatement.

 (E) The board shall investigate evidence that appears to show that any person has violated any provision of this chapter or any rule of the board.
 In the absence of bad faith, any person who reports such information or who testifies before the board in any adjudication conducted under Chapter 119. of the Revised Code shall not be liable for civil damages as a result of the report or testimony.